tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

                  NotOnOrAfter="2017-11-09T19:12:47Z">
 ```
 The difference between `NotBefore` and `NotOnOrAfter` is usually about five minutes.
 This means that a clock difference of even a few minutes between an identity provider and a service provider will cause authentication to fail.

+[^saml-oasis]: SAML is a security framework and open standard defined by [OASIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security) in a series of technical documents and XML schemas.
+[^shib]: Shibboleth evolved SAML 1.0 → SAML 1.1 → SAML 2.0 (see <http://saml.xml.org/history>)
+[^idp-init]: It is also possible for an identity provider to initiate the flow, but service-provider initiated is the most common case.